Complex spherical codes with three inner products: Introduction

-A $3$-code $X$ is said to be tight if $X$ attains this bound.
+A $3$-code $X$ is {\it tight} if $X$ attains this bound.
 Roy and Suda \cite{RSX} proved that a tight $3$-code has the structure of a commutative non-symmetric association scheme.
-In this paper, we classify the tight 3-codes in $\Omega(d)$ for any $d$.
-Indeed there exists no tight 3-code except for $d= 1,2$.
-Moreover we classify the largest $3$-codes in $\Omega(d)$ for $d=1,2,3$.
+In this paper, we show that there exists no tight 3-code except for $d= 1,2$.

 We use complex representations of oriented graphs in order to classify the largest $3$-codes in $\Omega(d)$.
 An oriented graph is a directed graph which has no symmetric pair of directed edges.
-An oriented graph $G=(V,E)$ is {\it representable in $\Omega(d)$} if there exist a mapping $\varphi$ from $V$ to $\Omega(d)$, an imaginary number $\alpha$ with ${\rm Im}(\alpha)>0$, and a real number $\beta$ such that for all $u,v \in V$,
+An oriented graph $G=(V,E)$ is {\it representable in $\Omega(d)$} if there exist a mapping $\varphi$ from $V$ to $\Omega(d)$, an imaginary number $\alpha$ with ${\rm Im}(\alpha)>0$, and a real number $\beta$ such that for any $u,v \in V$,

-The image of this map $\varphi$ is called a {\it complex spherical representation} of $G$.
-For two oriented graphs $G$ and $G'$, if $G$ is not isomorphic to $G'$, then a representation of $G$ is not isomorphic to that of $G'$.
-The Gram matrix $H$ of a complex spherical representation of $G$ can be expressed by
+The image of the map $\varphi$ is called a {\it complex spherical representation} of $G$.
+If two oriented graphs $G$ and $G'$ are not isomorphic, then representations of $G$ and $G'$ are not isomorphic.
+Let $\boldsymbol{A}$ be the adjacency matrix of $G$.
+The Gram matrix $\boldsymbol{H}$ of a complex spherical representation of $G$ can be expressed by

+for some real number $c$ and some real matrix $\boldsymbol{M}$.
+Actually $\boldsymbol{M}$ is positive semidefinite.
+The matrix $\boldsymbol{M}$ can be identified with a real spherical representation of a simple graph $G'$ whose adjacency matrix is $\boldsymbol{A}+\boldsymbol{A}^T$.
+The dimension of a real spherical representation is studied in \cite{ES66,R10,NSpre}.
+Results related to real representations are helpful to determine the dimension of a complex spherical representation.
+In this paper, we give an algorithm using only rational arithmetic to classify the largest $3$-codes in $\Omega(d)$.
+By the algorithm, we can classify the largest $3$-codes in $\Omega(d)$ for $d=1,2,3$.

-where $c$ is a real number, $A$ is the adjacency matrix of $G$, and $M$ is a real matrix.
-This matrix $M$ is the Gram matrix of a real spherical representation of a simple graph $G'$ with adjacency matrix $A+A^T$.
-To make the theory of complex representations of oriented graphs, we will recall known results of Euclidean representations of a simple graph in Section~\ref{sec:Erep}, and prove several results on Hermitian matrices in Section~\ref{sec:HM}.
-We determine the smallest dimension of the complex representations of an oriented graph satisfying a certain property in Section~\ref{sec:Crep}.
-An algorithm to classify the largest $3$-codes is given in Section~\ref{sec:algo}, and the largest $3$-codes in $\Omega(d)$ is classified for $d=1,2,3$ by computer calculation.
-In Section~\ref{sec:tight}, we classify the tight $3$-codes in $\Omega(d)$ for any $d$ by the association schemes attached to the codes.
+This paper is organized as follows.
+In Section~\ref{sec:Erep}, we collect known results of Euclidean representations of a simple graph.
+In Section~\ref{sec:HM}, we show several results for Hermitian matrices that are used to determine the dimension of complex representation.
+In Section~\ref{sec:Crep}, we consider the dimension of a complex representation of an oriented graph.
+In Section~\ref{sec:algo}, we give an algorithm to classify the largest $3$-codes, and the largest $3$-codes in $\Omega(d)$ are classified for $d=1,2,3$ by computer calculation.
+In Section~\ref{sec:tight}, we show that there exists no tight 3-code except for $d= 1,2$.